luin/medis/README.md

     $ npm run electron

+## Package it yourself

+1. Install dependencies

+    $ npm install

+2. Compile assets:

+    $ npm run build

+3. Run with Electron:

+    $ npm run package

+You will find the packaged app in ./Medis-<platform>-<arch>/

 ## Connect to Heroku
 Medis can connect to Heroku Redis addon to manage your data.
 You just need to call `heroku redis:credentials --app APP` to get your redis credential: